|

 After only a relatively short time in Borger, Aubrey was asked by his employer if he would be willing to move to the company′s refinery in the Texas Coast lands which refinery is located southeast of the city of Houston on the ship channel, between the towns of Pasadena and Deer Park, Texas.
 Again, he conferred with his wife and together they agreed to take the offer, primarily because it would mean an increase in salary as well as what seemed to be a better opportunity.
 Again, Aubrey and Maybelle packed up their possessions and began the long six hundred and fifty mile drive from the top of Texas southeast to the Coast of Texas.

-At first, they were able to find a suitable home on Garner Street in Pasadena but this is not a location that I have much memory of, in fact, I only have one.
+At first, they were able to find a suitable home on Garner Street in Pasadena of which I do not know the actual address but this is not a location that I have much memory of, in fact, I only have one.
 That memory was the occasion when my older brother, Freddy was trying to scare me.
 I recall that it was late in the day, during the twilight and he asked me if I saw that man outside, to which I replied, no. I walked to the front window and began to look outside and he then said, Don′t let him see you, because he will come and get you!

-This not only scared me but it also kept me from looking out any window that entire night.
-It is funny that I could have so easily been scared like that, but Freddy really knew how to do it to me.
+This not only scared me but it also kept me from looking out any window that entire evening.
+It is funny that I could have so easily been scared like that, but Freddy, my older brother by four years, really knew how to do it to me.

 (wayfarers-1-earlyyears) Early Years